Red Matter Review

 One of the first things that stands out about Red Matter on Quest 3 is the visual polish.
 Now while I haven't played Red Matter 2 which I've heard is the best looking game on the Quest 3, the original game is kinda stunning too although it originally came out in 2019.
 Vertical Robot clearly know what they are doing.

 Walking through the abandoned corridors and domed rooms of the research base is a consistently incredible experience, as every texture and material have a fairly large amount of detail.
 The same can be said about the lighting and reflections that make the somewhat eerie spaces feel that much more convincing.
-An image showcasing the game described in this article.

 In terms of gameplay, Red Matter follows a traditional puzzle adventure formula.
 You'll explore each section of the base searching for clues and using contextual puzzles to further the story.
 Examples include powering up defunct systems, decoding logs in a fictional language, and manipulating massive machines through a series of button presses and lever pulls.
 While the puzzles aren't particularly brain-bending, they feel natural extensions of the environments and help flesh out the mysterious narrative.